degenone/FSO-part0/new_note_diagram.md

     rect rgba(163, 73, 164, 0.3)
     note right of Client: 2.
     par
-    Server-->>Client: Server sends a 200 HTML response with text/css in response to the GET request. and
+    Server-->>Client: Server sends a 200 HTML response with text/css to the GET request. and
-    Server-->>Client: Server sends a 200 HTML response with application/javascript in response to the GET request. deactivate Server
+    Server-->>Client: Server sends a 200 HTML response with application/javascript to the GET request. deactivate Server
     end
     end
     activate Client
     note over Client: Client renders the CSS and executes the JavaScript code.
-    Client->>Server: Client sends a GET request to `/data.json`, triggered by the JavaScript code, to fetch the notes JSON. deactivate Client
+    Client->>Server: Client sends a GET request to `/data.json`, triggered by the JavaScript code, to fetch the data JSON. deactivate Client
     activate Server
     rect rgba(255, 127, 39, 0.3)
     note right of Client: 3.
-    Server-->>Client: Server sends a 200 HTML response with application/json in response to the GET request. deactivate Server
+    Server-->>Client: Server sends a 200 HTML response with application/json to the GET request. deactivate Server
     end
     activate Client